-In consideration for all your services to be rendered to the Company your annual base salary will be \$275,000, to be paid semi-monthly in accordance with the Company's payroll practices.
-Upon the completion of mutually agreed upon individual goals and objectives as well as the achievement of specific Company goals, you will be eligible to receive a bonus target of 25% of your base salary, minus customary deductions.
-Once you agree to join Amicus, payable with your first paycheck, you will receive a sign on bonus of \$25,000 minus customary deductions.
+In consideration for all your services to be rendered to the Company your annual base salary will be \$280,000, to be paid bi-weekly in accordance with the Company's payroll practices.
+Upon the completion of mutually agreed upon individual goals and objectives as well as the achievement of specific Company goals, you will be eligible to receive a year end bonus target of 30% of your base salary.
+Once you agree to join Amicus, payable with your first paycheck, you will receive a sign on bonus of \$100,000 minus customary deductions.

-Subject to approval by the Board of Directors, you will receive an incentive stock option to purchase 724,101 shares of the Company's common stock.
-The option will become exercisable over a four-year period as follows: 25% on the first anniversary of the date of grant, and 75% in equal monthly increments thereafter.
-The exercise price of the option will be the fair market value of the Company's common stock on the date of grant.
-Shares issuable upon exercise of the option will be subject to certain transfer restrictions including the right of first refusal.
+Upon approval by the Board of Directors you will receive 300,000 shares of restricted stock.
+These shares will vest over a four-year period as follows: 25% on the first anniversary of the date of grant, and the remaining 75% in equal monthly increments thereafter.
+In addition and also upon approval by the Board of Directors, you will receive an incentive stock option to purchase 250,000 shares of the Company's common stock, par value \$.01 per share (the "Common Stock") pursuant to a stock option agreement in form and substance acceptable to the Company.
+The options will become exercisable over a four-year period as follows: 25% on the first anniversary of the date of grant, and the remaining 75% in equal monthly increments thereafter.
+The exercise price of the options will be the fair market value of the Company's common stock on the date of grant.
+Shares issuable upon exercise of each option will be subject to certain transfer restrictions including the right of first refusal.
+Additionally, exercise of the options will be governed in accordance with the provisions of the Company's stock option plan.